 Back in 2012, I felt totally disconnected from my body when I gained 25 kg with my first pregnancy and after giving birth to Rocco, my firstborn, I couldn’t get the weight off.
 I was disappointed in my body and felt that it let me down.
 To top it off, breastfeeding didn’t go as planned and I end up feeling a total failure as a mother and a woman.

 Fast forward to now, and I’m a completely different person.
+We moved to Bali, Indonesia, found our heart and home on the island and its people and love the laidback culture and mindful environment.
 I’ve taken control of my life, my eating habits, and my thoughts.
-I study at The Institute for Integrative Nutrition and will graduate in the Summer of 2018.
+I study at The Institute for Integrative Nutrition (IIN) and will graduate in the Summer of 2018.
 Everything I’m learning at IIN has blown me away and I’m forever grateful for this amazing healing journey.
 Today I’m eating real food and changed my mindset on health and living a balanced life.
 Slowly, I’m healing my relationship with my body and food.
 I’m free from fad diets, obsessing over the scale, counting calories and finally found balance.
 I found out how eating well and feeling amazing were very much connected.
-I’ve been on diets for nearly two decades and today I can proudly say that I’m set free by the grace of God.
+I’ve been on diets for nearly two decades and today I can proudly say that I’m set free, by the grace of God.

 Today, I have a gentle approach to nutrition, health, and wellbeing.
 I’m an intuitive eater that listens to my body and give it what it needs.
 I enjoy cooking, going to organic markets, having balanced delicious meals, working out, practicing yoga, prayer time and a regular self-love routine.
 Above all, I’m gentle and kind to myself.
 It took some time, but eventually, I managed to climb out of the negative spiral I was in and create a life that I actually wanted.